selimslab/selimslab.github.io/_posts/startup/2020-1-2-startup.md

 • Don’t scale your team/product until you have built something people want

-• Valuation is not equal to success or even probability of success
+• Valuation is not equal to success or even the probability of success

-• Avoid long negotiated deals with big customers if you can
+• Avoid long, negotiated deals with big customers if you can

 • Avoid big company corporate development queries – they will only waste time